flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 If you are rendering leaves on one of those columns with the `leafField` property of `groupColDef`, the sorting and filtering will be applied on the leaves for this grouping column based on the `sortComparator` and `filterOperators` of the leave's original column.

-If you want to render leaves but apply the sorting and filtering on the grouping criteria of the column, you can force it by setting the `mainGroupingCriteria` property `groupColDef` to be equal to the grouping field.
+If you want to render leaves but apply the sorting and filtering on the grouping criteria of the column, you can force it by setting the `mainGroupingCriteria` property `groupColDef` to be equal to the grouping criteria.

 In the example below: